-- If your question involves paperwork or other administrative issues, please consult the CEE Graduate Coordinator, Feigel Goldstein: fgolste@uci.edu (or the Engineering Graduate & Professional Studies Office: gradengr@uci.edu). - The focus area Graduate Advisor handles academic and research matters while the CEE Graduate Coordinator handles administrative issues. - If you have an academic issue to discuss, contact your Graduate Advisor of your focus area first via email to describe the issue and arrange for an appointment.
+- If your question involves paperwork or other administrative issues, please consult the CEE Graduate Coordinator, Gina Cho at chog@uci.edu (or the gradengr@uci.edu). - The focus area Graduate Advisor handles academic and research matters while the CEE Graduate Coordinator handles administrative issues. - If you have an academic issue to discuss, contact your Graduate Advisor of your focus area first via email to describe the issue and arrange for an appointment.